revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

 126. How is Hadoop different from other parallel computing systems?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Hadoop is a distributed file system, which lets you store and the handle massive amount of data on a cloud of machines, handling data redundancy.
-Each node can process the data stored on it instead of spending time in moving it over the network.
+Hadoop is a distributed file system, which lets you store and the handle massive amount of data on a cloud of machines, handling data redundancy.Each node can process the data stored on it instead of spending time in moving it over the network.

 </details>